code-rhapsodie/ezdataflow-bundle/README.md

-# Code-Rhapsodie EzDataflow Bundle
+# Code Rhapsodie eZ Dataflow Bundle

-EzDataflowBundle is a bundle to integrate the Code-Rhapsodie DataflowBundle into eZ Platfom 2.0+.
+EzDataflowBundle is a bundle to integrate the Code Rhapsodie Dataflow bundle into eZ Platfom 2.0+.
-These dataflows can be piloted from an UI integrated in eZ Platform Admin UI.
+These dataflows can be piloted from an interface integrated in eZ Platform backoffice.
-The EzDataflow bundle is intended to manage content imports from external data sources.
+EzDataflow bundle intends to manage content imports from external data sources.

 ## User Interface (UI)

-The UI lets you create workflow processes from any defined `DataflowTypes`, and set that process options.
+The UI lets you create workflow processes from any defined `DataflowTypes`, and set options to each.

 Processes can be set to run either:
-- as soon as possible, meaning the next time the queue is processed
+- only once, at a given date and time
-- at a given date and time
+- regularly, by defining the first run date and time, and the interval between subsequent runs

 ## Installation